Hardstone Psycho

 Hardstone Psycho is the fourth studio album by American rapper and singer Don Toliver.
 It was released through Cactus Jack and Atlantic Records on June 14, 2024.

 The album features guest appearances from Kodak Black, Charlie Wilson, Cash Cobain, Travis Scott, Future, Metro Boomin, and Teezo Touchdown.
 The deluxe version of the album was released exclusively on Toliver's website four days later before being published on streaming services on June 25, 2024 and features additional guest appearances from Lil Uzi Vert and Yeat.

 Production on the album was handled by Cash Cobain and Metro Boomin themselves, alongside Bugz Ronin, Preme, Mikey Freedom Hart, Bnyx, Zaytoven, Honorable C.N.O.T.E., Wheezy, Psymun, Buddy Ross, Oz, FKi 1st, and Charlie Handsome, among others.
 It serves as the follow-up to Toliver's previous album, Love Sick (2023).

 Hardstone Psycho was supported by three singles: "Bandit", "Deep in the Water", and "Attitude", the latter of which features Charlie Wilson and Cash Cobain.
 The album received generally positive reviews from music critics and was a commercial success.
 It debuted at number three on the US Billboard 200 chart, earning 76,500 album-equivalent units in its first week.

 Singles and promotion

 On February 1, 2024, Toliver released the lead single of the album, "Bandit", alongside its music video, where its title was secretly revealed before it was announced.
 The same day, he took to Twitter to reveal that he would be releasing a new album soon.

 On March 13, he revealed that it would be released in the summer that year through a post on social media, where he also secretly revealed its title.
 The following day, Toliver released the second single, "Deep in the Water", where he also secretly hinted at the title of the album again in its accompanying video.

 On March 17, 2024, while performing at the hip hop music festival Rolling Loud at the SoFi Stadium in Inglewood, California, he confirmed the title of the album before performing the then-unreleased song from it titled "Tore Up" for the first time.
 On May 22, 2024, Toliver released the third and final single of the album, "Attitude", which features fellow American singer Charlie Wilson and fellow American rapper and record producer Cash Cobain, and also revealed its release date.
 He revealed its tracklist on June 12, 2024, his 30th birthday.

 Critical reception

 Robin Murray's review for Clash concludes: "It's fun, and for the most part is executed perfectly, underlining his position in the upper echelons of the new rap generation."
+Gabriel Nevares's review on HotNewHipHop credited the album as being Toliver's "most exhilarating album" at the time, praising its production rock influence, though noting its weak points in songwriting.
+Steve 'Flash' Juon on RapReviews commended the album's 'polished' production while also commenting on its comparatively weaker lyrics.